 Plant-o-Pedia: Swiss Cheese Vine

-GET THE GREEN: Swiss Cheese Vine (Monstera obliqua, Monstera adansonii)
+GET THE GREEN: Swiss Cheese Vine (Monstera adansonii, sometimes mistaken for the rarer Monstera obliqua)

 WATER: Water regularly, keeping the soil moist, but not soggy.
 Depending on how much light it receives, temperatures, size, etc, once a week is usually a good rhythm.
 Yellowing leaves may indicate overwatering, or poor drainage- a pot with a drainage hole is best.
 Pay extra attention to humidity in the winter if you have heat running regularly- a humidifier will help.